Compact reference

 keys or within any ledger state type other thanMap

-. - Nested values must be initialized to null before first use.
-The
+. - Nested values must be initialized before first use.
+The syntax

-is used to create null ledger state type values, just as it can be used to create null Compact type values. - Ledger state type values are not first-class objects, so when
+is used to create default ledger state type values, just as it can be used to create default Compact type values. - Ledger state type values are not first-class objects, so when

 accessing a nested value, the entire indirection chain must be